julioxavierr/linkkit/README.md

   % yarn install
   % yarn react-native link react-native-plaid-link
 ```
-* Integrate the native Plaid Link for iOS SDK (LinkKit.framework) into the iOS part of your react-native project, see the [documentation](https://plaid.com/docs/link/ios/) for details.
 * In your `App.js` import Plaid Link using:
 	`import PlaidLink from 'react-native-plaid-link';`
 * Create a `linkHandler` object (we recommend doing so in `componentDidMount()`) and replace any of the placeholder `<#VARIABLE#>`s in the example below according to your setup (for details see the [Plaid Link documentation](https://plaid.com/docs/quickstart/#client-side-link-configuration)):